Mick-AE86/Mick-AE86.github.io/PlexGameTestCases.md

 * Test Case ID:
   * #3.5Req1
 * Test Case Name:
+  * Story session pause
+* Component:
   * Play Driver Requirements
-* Component:
-  * To be able to pause the game only in story mode of the game.
+  To be able to pause the game only in story mode of the game.
 The user must test the functionality of the pause action and to ensure the game does not continue to run when the function is performed in story mode.
 Also the user must test to ensure that the pause funtionality does not exist in online mode.
 * Test Case Designer:
    * Michael R.
 * Creation Date: